Key Takeaways

 Governance.
 Hyperliquid is evolving toward on-chain governance guided by Hyperliquid Improvement Proposals (HIPs).
 Validators play a formal role; for example, HIP-3 (builder-deployed perps) specifies slashing rules and a required 500k HYPE stake for deployers, with validator votes governing slashing in case of malicious behaviour.

-Where to obtain HYPE: Review the Markets tab on reputable data aggregators (e.g., Blockspot.io) for available exchanges and pairs, compare fees/liquidity, and verify contract details before transacting.
+Where to obtain HYPE: Review the Markets tab on reputable data aggregators (e.g., Blockspot.io) for available exchanges and pairs, compare fees and liquidity, and verify contract details before transacting.

 Launching on Hyperliquid: HIP-1, HIP-2, HIP-3